Overview

 We set out this morning for a lengthy hike.
 While we encourage everyone to make the most of the day in mountains, we may offer separate options depending on the activity level of the group.
 With a number of trails available we can ensure that we cater to every need, the most important aim is to ensure everyone enjoys this mountain paradise at their own pace.

-Day 3 – Lesotho – Malealea
+Day 3 – Lesotho

-Our journey today begins with a mountain pass and an opportunity to visit a Vulture restaurant where we hope to view these fascinating birds.
-Our route winds its way through the magnificent cliffs off the Golden Gate National Park before we enter Lesotho in the afternoon, we pass the capital city of Maseru as continue the climb to our base high amongst the mountain peaks.
+Our journey today begins with a mountain pass as our route winds its way through the magnificent hills and mountains before we enter Lesotho in the afternoon, we pass the capital city of Maseru as continue the climb to our base high amongst the mountain peaks.

-Day 4 – Lesotho – Malealea
+Day 4 – Lesotho

 Day 5 – South Africa – Graaff Reinet